irmen/prog8/docs/source/programming.rst

 Subroutine
     Defines a piece of code that can be called by its name from different locations in your code.
     It accepts parameters and can return a value (optional).
-    It can define its own variables, and it is even possible to define subroutines nested inside other subroutines.
+    It can define its own variables, and it is also possible to define subroutines within other subroutines.
-    Their contents is scoped accordingly.
-    Nested subroutines can access the variables from outer scopes.
-    This removes the need and overhead to pass everything via parameters.
+    Nested subroutines can access the variables from outer scopes easily, which removes the need and overhead to pass everything via parameters all the time.
-    Subroutines do not have to be declared before they can be called.
+    Subroutines do not have to be declared in the source code before they can be called.

 Label
     This is a named position in your code where you can jump to from another place.